 Easton has done a remarkable job building some lead up to the 2018 Easton Ghost Fastpitch bat.
-Although not on the market yet, so quite difficult to review, the idea behind the Ghost garners some initial commentary from us.
-We will start this page and add to it as more user feedback is gained and we get a chance to put it in the cage.
+Released to the public in the middle of June 2017, the idea behind the Ghost garners some much commentary from us.
+We will start this page and add to it as more real user feedback is gained.

 Easton Ghost Fastpitch Bat Review